Bloom Into You: Planning

-Before the anime adaptation was greenlit, Kadokawa sent director Makoto Kato several titles that they were publishing, asking if he would be interested in directing an anime version of any of them.
-Among these was Bloom Into You, which caught Kato's interest more than any of the others, and thus he asked that an anime be considered.
+Before the anime adaptation was greenlit, Kadokawa sent director Makoto Kato several titles that it was publishing, asking if he would be interested in directing an anime version of any of them.
+Among these was Bloom Into You, which caught Kato's interest more than any of the others and resulted in him asking that an anime adaptation be considered.
 While Kato did not typically read manga except when required to in the course of his work, he was attracted to Nakatani's panel layouts, which he said were "very similar to how things are done in film".
-Kato felt that an adaptation would be well served by his style as a director.
+Kato felt that an adaptation would fit his style as a director.
 He admitted that he did not have any previous knowledge of the yuri genre, but nonetheless was intrigued by the story and saw potential in it for broad appeal, even to those who were not already fans of yuri.
-Kato believed bringing his perspective as an outsider made the anime more interesting, as he imagined that someone more familiar with the genre would produce something with a more limited appeal.
+Kato believed that bringing his perspective as an outsider made the anime more interesting, as he imagined that someone more familiar with the genre would produce something with more limited appeal.

 Kato had previously worked as an assistant director for Re:Creators, and debuted in the lead directorial role on the anime adaptation of Beautiful Bones: Sakurako's Investigation, which Nakatani had seen prior.
 As Beautiful Bones' source material was a novel series, Kato had not had to adhere to pre-existing visuals, and he described working on a manga adaptation as a challenge for this reason.
-While Nakatani was confident in Kato's skill as a director, she was nervous about letting others handle her story, as she was not certain if she would be involved.
+While Nakatani was confident in Kato's skill as a director, she was nervous about letting others handle her story, as she was uncertain if she would be involved.
 Kato assured Nakatani that he cared about the original manga and wanted to create a faithful adaptation, assuaging her concerns.
-Nakatani was consulted extensively during the production of the anime, attending the recording sessions and script meetings, and supervising the visuals, character design, and storyboards.
-Kato considered her opinion important, due to the story's complexity.
-Nakatani explained her intentions with several scenes and characters in order to ensure that they were accurate, and provided her envisioned chronology of the story's events.
+Nakatani was consulted extensively during the production of the anime, attending the recording sessions and script meetings as well as supervising the visuals, character design, and storyboards.
+Kato considered her opinion important due to the story's complexity.
+Nakatani explained her intentions with several scenes and characters to ensure that they were accurate, and provided her envisioned chronology of the story's events.
 She also contributed new details not directly shown in the manga, such as the earlier draft of the Student Council play prior to Yuu's request that Koyomi revise it.
-Nakatani felt that her input helped the anime more closely reflect her original work, which she regarded as remarkable.
+Nakatani felt that her input helped the anime more closely reflect her original work, a feat which she regarded as remarkable.